Historic Buildings in London

 Windsor Castle on the outskirts of London is the oldest and largest occupied castle in the world – and is the Queen’s preferred weekend residence.
 Set in the small borough of Windsor, this rural town is a great place for a day trip.
 With the Changing of the Guard, 39 State Rooms and a famous Dolls House, it’s one of England’s most popular royal palaces for both locals and visitors alike.
 Hampton Court Palace is another historic building outside London where you can learn about King Henry VIII and his life as a Tudor King.
 Visit the historic hedgerow maze, tennis courts, manicured gardens and Tudor Kitchens.
 Join in on a tour and learn about the secrets and scandals of life at court and just what went on under King Henry VIIIs rule!

-Historic Buildings FREE with a London Pass
+Historic Buildings in London FREE with a London Pass

 The Tower of London is one of the world’s most famous fortresses and has seen service as royal palace, prison, armoury and even a zoo.
 Normally £22.50